miquelcanalesteve/ontology-metrics-pretraining/code/scripts/calculate_metrics/README.md

 - **Sentence Uniqueness Ratio**: Ratio of unique RDF/OWL triple-like sentences.
 - **Line Uniqueness Ratio**: Ratio of unique text lines.
 - **Brunet Index**: Lexical diversity score adapted for semantic tokens.
+- **Ontology Reference Index**: A combined weighted score that integrates all normalized metrics (density, diversity, uniqueness, and inverse Brunet Index) to provide a single comparative measure of ontology quality relative to the dataset or LLM outputs.

 ---